 Replace the "Epic Color" field with this new calculated field to reveal our next problem.

 If you check out our sheet now, we'll see the proper colors values come through, but they will only be appearing for what seems to be one issue per "Epic" in our sheet:

 Feel free to moan and groan a bit while we realize what's happening.
 We're looking at a list of issues here, where epics are themselves to be considered an issue.
 Therefore, only issues which are epics will have colors: issues which are linked to said epics, however, will not.
 This is annoying.
 It took me a bit to come up with the following solution, although I'd be curious to hear if anybody has a better way of doing this.

 Go ahead and create a new worksheet.
 Add Epic Link and Epic Color to the sheet, and filter out the null values:

-So here's the game plan, and stay with me on this one: we're going to use this sheet as a new source to perform a merge with our original data.
-Once we merge on Epic Link, every issue containing an epic link will then too have it's parent color as a field.
+So here's the game plan.
+Stay with me on this one: we're going to use this sheet as a new source to perform a join with our original data.
+Once we join on Epic Link, every issue containing an epic link will have the parent color as a field as well.

 Export this data as a CSV.
 Go back to Data Sources, open a new data source, and select the CSV we just created.
 Create an inner merge and associate by epic link: